 There are times when you may need to change the coordinate system of the grid file itself, instead of just a map, for use in Surfer.
-This may be the case when performing grid operations such as Grid Volume or Grid Calculus or when working with 3D surface maps.
+This may be the case when performing grid operations such as Grid Calculus or when working with 3D surface maps.

-Grid Volume and Calculus commands require linear X, Y, and Z units in order to provide meaningful results.
+The Grid Calculus commands require the same X, Y, and Z units in order to provide meaningful results.
 For example, a grid file with Z values in feet and XY coordinates in Lat/Lon will result in a very small volume with the units lat degrees * long degrees * feet.
 Similarly, slope analysis of Lat/Lon can result in all slopes being near 90°.

 3D surface maps do not support coordinate systems and therefore require the same coordinate system for all grids and files used to create each map layer.

 To convert a grid to a new coordinate system in Surfer, follow the steps below.

 - In the Grid Project dialog, click Browse, select your grid file, and click Open.

 - Click Set in the Input Grid section.

 - In the Assign Coordinate System dialog, select the coordinate system of the original data and click OK.